-Youngmoo Kim is Director of the Expressive and Creative Interaction Technologies (ExCITe) Center and Associate Professor of Electrical and Computer Engineering and Assistant Dean of Engineering for Media Technologies at Drexel University.
+Youngmoo Kim is Director of the Expressive and Creative Interaction Technologies (ExCITe) Center and Associate Professor of Electrical and Computer Engineering at Drexel University.
 He received his Ph.D. in Media Arts and Sciences from MIT in 2003 and also holds Master's degrees in Electrical Engineering and Music (Vocal Performance Practice) from Stanford University as well as a B.S. in Engineering and a B.A. in Music from Swarthmore College.
 His research group, the Music & Entertainment Technology Laboratory (MET-lab) focuses on the machine understanding of audio, particularly for music information retrieval.
 Other areas of active research at MET-lab include human-machine interfaces and robotics for expressive interaction, analysis-synthesis of sound, and K-12 outreach for engineering, science, and mathematics education.

 Youngmoo was named “Scientist of the Year” by the 2012 Philadelphia Geek Awards and is a member of the Apple Distinguished Educator class of 2013.
 He is recipient of Drexel's 2012 Christian R. and Mary F. Lindback Award for Distinguished Teaching.
 He co-chaired the 2008 International Conference on Music Information Retrieval (hosted at Drexel) and was invited by the National Academy of Engineering to co-organize the “Engineering and Music” session for the 2010 Frontiers of Engineering conference.
 His research is supported by the National Science Foundation and the John S. and James L. Knight Foundation.